chrsmj/pngnx23299/README.md

 *See detailed list of modules in the default/main/freepbx_modules.yml file.*

-## Advanced Invocations
+---

+## Fine Tuning with Tags

-Idempotence is not perfectly supported, but it is fairly well-respected by this role, and so with certain tags you can re-run portions of the role at different times.
+Idempotence is not perfectly supported, but it is fairly well-respected by this role, and so with certain Tags you can re-run portions of the role at different times.
 The rest of these examples assume that you have passwordless sudo working on TARGET and are connecting to TARGET using currently in-memory SSH keys.

 ### Tag: extra